Sonny Spencer

-Sonny Spencer (18 May 1903 - 21 November 1943) was a British middle-distance runner, whho competed at the 1924 Summer Olympics.
+Sonny Spencer (18 May 1903 - 21 November 1943) was a British middle-distance runner, who competed at the 1924 Summer Olympics.

 Biography

 Spencer finished third behind Cecil Griffiths in the 880 yards event at the 1923 AAA Championships.

 At the 1924 Olympic Games, Spencer competed in the men's 1500 metres.

 Spencer served as a sergeant in the Royal Air Force Volunteer Reserve during the Second World War.
 He was killed in a night training accident when his Short Sunderland crashed at Nigg on 21 November 1943.
 Spencer is commemorated at the Runnymede Memorial.